MicrosoftDocs/Virtualization-Documentation/virtualization/api/hcs/Reference/HcsGetServiceProperties.md

 `propertyQuery`

-Optional JSON document of [Service_PropertyQuery](./../SchemaReference.md#Service_PropertyQuery) specifying the properties to query
+Optional JSON document of [Service_PropertyQuery](./../SchemaReference.md#Service_PropertyQuery) specifying the properties to query.

 `result`

-Receives a JSON document of [ServiceProperties](./../SchemaReference.md#ServiceProperties) with the requested properties
+Receives a JSON document of [ServiceProperties](./../SchemaReference.md#ServiceProperties) with the requested properties.

 ## Return Values